INRIA/scikit-learn-mooc/slides/linear_models.md

 linear models in this regime for no added improvement in predictive performance.

-Howerver in high dimensions, we need to use regularized linear models which will introduce in the next presentation.
+However in high dimensions, we need to use regularized linear models which will introduce in the next presentation.